open-quantum-safe/liboqs/README.md

 	The complete test suite can be run using

-		ninja run_tests
+		ctest --test-dir build/tests --parallel $(nproc)

 4. To generate HTML documentation of the API, run:

-		ninja gen_docs
+		cmake --build build --target gen_docs

 	Then open `docs/html/index.html` in your web browser.

-4. `ninja install` can be run to install the built library and `include` files to a location of choice, which can be specified by passing the `-DCMAKE_INSTALL_PREFIX=<dir>` option to `cmake` at configure time.
-Alternatively, `ninja package` can be run to create an install package.
+4. `cmake --install build` can be run to install the built library and `include` files to a location of choice, which can be specified by passing the `-DCMAKE_INSTALL_PREFIX=<dir>` option to `cmake` at configure time.
+Alternatively, `cmake --build build --target package` can be run to create an install package.

-5. `ninja uninstall` can be run to remove all installation files.
+5. `cmake --build build --target uninstall` can be run to remove all installation files.

 ### Windows

 Binaries can be generated using Visual Studio 2019 with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.
 The same options as explained above for Linux/macOS can be used and build artifacts are generated in the specified `build` folders.

-If you want to create Visual Studio build files, e.g., if not using `ninja`, be sure to _not_ pass the parameter `-GNinja` to the `cmake` command as exemplified above.
 You can then build all components using `msbuild`, e.g. as follows: `msbuild ALL_BUILD.vcxproj` and install all artifacts e.g. using this command `msbuild INSTALL.vcxproj`.

 ### Cross compilation